Hard to Beat

 "Hard to Beat" is the third single from English indie rock group Hard-Fi, from their album Stars of CCTV.
-Despite being released as the third single, it was Hard-Fi's first of two top-10 singles, reaching number nine in the United Kingdom after being released on 20 June 2005.
+It was Hard-Fi's first of two top-10 singles, reaching number nine in the United Kingdom after being released on 20 June 2005.
 In the United States, the song was released as the second single from Stars of CCTV on 18 April 2006, following "Cash Machine".
-It gained the band some prominence in the US by entering the US Billboard Hot Modern Rock Tracks chart at number 39 a month after release.
-It later peaked at number 34.
+It gained the band some prominence in the US by entering the US Billboard Hot Modern Rock Tracks chart at number 39 a month after release, later peaking at number 34.

 History

 This was the band's favourite song to perform live, as lead singer Richard Archer said, "'Hard to Beat' is going crazy at the moment.
 We were in Bristol yesterday and I was wondering if my voice was going to last on tour, but the crowd sings it for me, so that's going well.
 But the most fun playing is probably 'Unnecessary Trouble', that's always a good laugh, and 'Living for the Weekend' is the last number, so is a high energy one, but after last night, Hard To Beat."

 B-side "Stronger" was originally performed by Richard Archer's previous band Contempo.

+On 22 June 2023, to mark 18 years since the song's release, Hard-Fi released a Spotify playlist called "Still Hard to Beat".
+It is made up of songs which inspired "Hard to Beat" and includes "Red Alert" by Basement Jaxx, "Pump Up the Jam" and "Music Sounds Better with You".

+Chart performance

-The track entered the UK Singles Chart at number nine, its peak position, and stayed on the chart for 27 nonconsecutive weeks.
+The track entered the UK Singles Chart at number nine, its peak position, and stayed on the chart for 27 non-consecutive weeks.

 Music videos

 There are two music videos: the first one, with the band performing in a diner, was directed by Scott Lyon and the other one, created for the US, was directed and edited by George Vale with help from Merlin Bronques on some of the stills.

 The one earning more airplay is the one directed by Scott Lyon.
 Shot on 20 April 2005, it was mostly filmed in Cheekees disco in Staines, where a party is shown going on.
 The since-closed Cheekees disco was somewhere that members of the band would visit frequently, but a remark by Archer caused a minor riff with the owner.
 In a newspaper article, Archer described the disco as being "like a bad wedding," which offended the owner.
 In defence, Archer said "But everyone likes a bad wedding so I don't see what the problem is; it was more of a complement."

 For the video directed by Scott Lyon, there was an opportunity for fans to be in the video as crowd members.
-Those interested in attending had to send off a photo of themselves.
+Those interested in attending had to send a photo of themselves.